Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 ## Output cluster size
 You can set the value of this parameter at line #420.
 This parameter takes values from 1 to 100.

-The reader are referred to the research papers for details of these parameters.
+The readers are referred to the research papers for details of these parameters.